I Tried 6 Pancake Mixes & One Blew the Others Away

 Once I reminded myself of this recent change, I surveyed the red boxes and elected to try out the brand's Original Pancake & Waffle Mix.
 This one is not considered "complete," so milk, oil, and an egg are required, and it's priced at $3.99.

-The look: I couldn't draw up a better looking flapjack.
+The look: I couldn't draw up a better-looking flapjack.
 Each one came out perfectly round with lightly crisped edges.
 They do look lighter and a bit more yellow than the box depicts, but still a handsomely colored pancake.
 And, when stacked, they look nice and chunky.
-My only qualm is that this blend is the only one which comes straight out of the box and doesn't include a plastic bag.
+My only qualm is that this blend is the only one that comes straight out of the box and doesn't include a plastic bag.
 The problem is with the box's side flap, where you're meant to pour from.
 I have found that this never works correctly, and this time, it yet again sent powdered mix flying out in unpredictable and uneven amounts.

 Krusteaz Buttermilk Complete Pancake Mix

-But, this certainly hasn't deterred breakfast lovers, and nowadays there are more than enough Krusteaz pancake and waffle mixes to go around.
+But this certainly hasn't deterred breakfast lovers, and nowadays, there are more than enough Krusteaz pancake and waffle mixes to go around.
 The Blueberry, Sweet Cream, and Cinnamon Churro Waffle flavors all piqued my interest.
-But, I selected a nostalgic familiar favorite: the Light & Fluffy Buttermilk Complete Pancake Mix.
+But, I selected a nostalgic, familiar favorite: the Light & Fluffy Buttermilk Complete Pancake Mix.
 It rang up at $2.79 and certainly does keep things "eazy."
-All you have to do is add water and you're ready to go.
+All you have to do is add water, and you're ready to go.

 The look: Bleached and pressed flat.
 The Krusteaz batter is middle of the road in terms of thickness.
 So, I was surprised to see these come off the skillet looking so collapsed.
 If first impressions were everything, I don't think these pancakes would have made it far in this taste test.